De-risking implementation: What DB plans should know

 - Make sure the custodian has all the necessary documentation and the direction letter to take instructions from the implementation manager

 - All destination managers should be contracted and ready to receive assets.
-This should also be done well in advance.
+This should also be done well in advance where possible and this contracting process can take several months.

 - Terminated managers should be notified as late in the process as possible